agileware/civicrm-installation-guide/docs/multisite/drupal.md

 !!! note
     If you're using Drupal with Domain Access, consider installing the [Domain Access CiviCRM](https://civicrm.org/extensions/domain-access-civicrm) module if users might be creating new Drupal accounts via CiviCRM profiles.

-Similar to WordPress, with Domain Access module there is only one copy of the codebase, and one copy of civicrm.settings.php.
+Similar to WordPress, with Domain Access module there is only one copy of the codebase, and one copy of `civicrm.settings.php`.

 The easiest is to assign the same domain_id's in Drupal and CiviCRM, then you can just replace this line: